TheodoreAD/mkdocs-taudelta/docs/index.md

 Philosophically:

 - `T` stands for `Tight`, because font size is smaller and lines are tighter together, both in text and in tables.
-The pupose was to have a result closer to [Read The Docs][readthedocs] than [vanilla Material][mkdocs-material-guide].
+  The purpose was to have a result closer to [Read The Docs][readthedocs] than [vanilla Material][mkdocs-material-guide].
 - `D` stands for `Diverse`, because it has a number of features added, such as:
     - a plethora of [Markdown and PyMdown extensions](enhanced-markdown.md)
     - [Admonition blocks](admonition-blocks.md)